Tugur (river): Geography

 It flows into a 30 km wide swampy area before ending in the Tugur Bay of the Sea of Okhotsk.

 Ecology

-The Tugur is a good place for fishing, with species such as grayling, lenok, Siberian salmon and northern pike being abundant in its waters and many species spawning in the river.
-There is also a great variety of wildlife in its banks, with brown bears, Manchurian wapiti, wolves and otters.
-Among the birds the golden eagle, osprey, mergansers and geese deserve mention.
+The Tugur is a good place for fishing, with species such as grayling, lenok, Siberian salmon, and northern pike being abundant in its waters and many species spawning in the river.
+There is also a great variety of wildlife on its banks, with brown bears, Manchurian wapiti, wolves, and otters.
+Among the birds the golden eagle, osprey, mergansers, and geese deserve mention.